Updated on May 12, 2025

 Can a Night Guard Shift Your Teeth?

-A night guard can shift your teeth.
-This is because night guards may put pressure on your teeth and slowly but surely move them over time.
+Yes, night guards can shift your teeth.
+This is because night guards can put pressure on your teeth, slowly moving them over time.

 • Tooth pain